Most of my followers will remember my dearest mother in law recently passed away.

 My father loved churches.
 During his working life, what continued until almost his last day on earth, he drove to his customers in the northern provinces of the Netherlands to tune various pianos into wonderful sonorous instruments.
 When he saw a church, and when he had some spare time, he went out of his car for a walk around the building.
 Staring at the bricks which were there for ages.
 Sniffing the atmosphere of days long gone by… A very special church for him was the Mauritius Church in Marsum, near Appingedam.

 I never went there, but he told me about this church so frequently, that I longed to visit it with him.
 When he was diagnosed with a very aggressive cancer, he asked me to join him on a special father-daughter trip to visit the church once more before he would die.
 Unfortunately, life decided differently and my dearest, apparently immortal father, died a few days after we promised each other to go for this trip.
-I kissed my father.
-I washed him, telling him how much I loved him.
+I kissed my father and I washed him, telling him how much I loved him.
 I dressed him up in the most beautiful suit he had.
-I put him in a coffin and kissed him goodnight forever.
+Through the mist of the tears in my eyes, I put him in a coffin and kissed him goodnight forever.

 After my mother in law died, similar things occurred.
 Simple messages, little noises, softly spoken words in my head.